 #6.
 Anxiety about Competitors

-Fear of competition is typically caused by a lack of self-esteem.
+A lack of self-esteem typically causes a fear of competition.
 It’s all too tempting to compare ourselves to others, especially when it comes to dating.
-It’s all too simple to say to ourselves, “He/she could do better,” when we meet someone we like.
-We may be quick to back away if we notice that someone else is interested in the person we like.
-We may feel hesitant to compete, especially as we become older, and we may begin to criticize ourselves, saying things like, “Your time has passed, you’re too old for this.”
+It’s too simple to say to ourselves, “He/she could do better,” when we meet someone we like.
+We may be quick to back away if we notice someone else is interested in the person we like.
+We may feel hesitant to compete, especially as we age, and we may begin to criticize ourselves, saying things like, “Your time has passed; you’re too old for this.”
 We may resist putting ourselves out there due to our fear of competition.
-Furthermore, we can be terrified of making a fool of ourselves or of not getting chosen.
+Furthermore, we can be terrified of making a fool or not getting chosen.

 Related Articles: 10 Easy Ways to Get Over a Toxic Girlfriend (Updated)